dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Host vs. app configuration

 Before the app is configured and started, a *host* is configured and launched.
 The host is responsible for app startup and lifetime management.
 Both the app and the host are configured using the configuration providers described in this topic.
 Host configuration key-value pairs become part of the app's global configuration.
-For more information on how the configuration providers are used when the host is built and how configuration sources affect host configuration, see <xref:fundamentals/host/index>.
+For more information on how the configuration providers are used when the host is built and how configuration sources affect host configuration, see [The host](xref:fundamentals/index#host).

 ## Default configuration